Last Updated on October 10, 2022 by ellen

 - If you have more than one cat, be sure to provide enough food and water bowls for each one.
 You may also want to designate one room as the “cat room” where they can all hang out together.

 - Be sure to leave emergency contact information

 When preparing for a pet sitter, it is important to leave clear instructions on how to take care of your cat.
-These instructions should include food and water, litter box rules (and location!), and any other special instructions on how your cat’s routine normally goes on a daily basis.
+These instructions should include food and water, litter box rules (and location!), and any other special instructions on how your cat’s routine goes typically on a daily basis.